zifornd/metaBP/docs/output.md

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 The directories listed below will be created in the Intermediate_Outputs and Results directory after the pipeline has finished.
-The tools giving the final output of the pipeline are stored in Results directory whereas reat all tools giving intermediate outputs are stored in Intermediate_Outputs directory.
+The tools giving the final output of the pipeline are stored in Results directory whereas rest other tools giving intermediate outputs are stored in Intermediate_Outputs directory.
 All paths are relative to the top-level Intermediate_Outputs and Results directory.

 ## Pipeline overview